slsp8752/print-a-cat/README.md

 # The Print-a-Cat Button
 ### Augment your printer to print cats using the Amazon Dash button
 **Note:** Currently tested on Linux and OSX.
-Windows testing coming soon.
+A Windows version might get made eventually.
 ![Cat Print Button](http://i.imgur.com/72GDvqv.jpg)
 #### Installation
 **Note:** You need an Amazon Dash Button to use this!
 Unfortunately, they are only available to Amazon Prime members.
 If you are a student with an active .edu email address, you can sign up for a free trial of Amazon Prime.
 If you aren't I'm sure you can find someone that has Amazon Prime.
 You can purchase them [here](http://www.amazon.com/b?node=10667898011).
 It doesn't matter which button you choose.